jakubnowicki/semantic.memory/README.md

 You can check it [here](https://jakubnowicki.shinyapps.io/semantic_memory) and [here](https://demo.appsilon.ai/apps/semantic_memory/).

+## shiny.semantic PoC contest

+semantic.memory was created for Appsilon internal shiny.semantic contest.
+The idea was to build a Shiny application which uses shiny.semantic package in less than 24 hours.
+You can read about it [here](https://appsilon.com/shiny-semantic-pocontest-2020/).

+The contest is still open.
+If you like my application, you can vote for it [here](https://docs.google.com/forms/d/e/1FAIpQLSeeuzD76vVogyh9yFjcodCu0JiYrZsqFz_JmXJRDS7uqa2HUg/viewform).

 ### About me

 My name is Jakub and I'm an R Shiny developer working in Appsilon Data Science.
 You can find me on [Twitter](https://twitter.com/q_nowicki) and [LinkedIn](https://www.linkedin.com/in/jakub-nowicki).